-Product Rule Sum Rule For mutually exclusive events A and B, the probability (P) that at least one occurs (A or B) is (PA + PB)
+Product Rule Sum Rule probability (P) of them both occurring (A and For mutually exclusive events A and B, the probability (P) that at least one occurs (A or B) is $(P_A + P_B)$

 To use probability laws in practice, it is necessary to work with large sample sizes because small sample sizes are prone to deviations caused by chance.
 The large quantities of pea plants that Mendel examined allowed him calculate the probabilities of the traits appearing in his F2 generation.
 As you will learn, this discovery meant that when parental traits were known, the offspring's traits could be predicted accurately even before fertilization.